 Salinas Valley Environmental Justice Youth Leadership Academy

 In 2015, after defeating the proposed arc technology, Greenaction began the summer Youth Environmental Justice Leadership Academy programs in Gonzales.
 Our program focuses on educating and building the skills, knowledge and power of youth from farmworker families so they can become effective and strong community leaders for environmental and social justice.
 Working with UC Santa Cruz, we have also been encouraging and mentoring the youth to go to college.
-LINK TO CURRICULUM
+Salinas Valley Environmental and Climate Justice Summer 2020 Leadership Youth Academy Application is now OPEN.
+Application deadline is on July, 8 2020 by 11:59PM.
+Application is here.

 Stopping Pesticide Drift